Skip to content

 Note

 In this example we will create a dedicated namespace called sf.
-Then the next command below configure privileged access on this namespace; modify the command as needed if using a different namespace.
+Then the next command below configures privileged access on this namespace; modify the command as needed if using a different namespace.

 Note